- Frequently Asked Questions

 - Who has access to the online directory?

 - Are there limits on how many profiles I can search for?

 Frequently Asked Questions

 The online directory includes records for all alumni, living and deceased, from all of Harvard's schools.
 For each person, you can view a variety of information, including name, degree information, contact information (address, email, phone, and social), as well as additional information such as industry and specialty.
-By default, records display only name and degree information.
+By default, records display name, home and business addresses, Harvard degree, current employer, social networks, and College House (the latter only for College alumni).
+Information regarding social network, current employer, and address will only display if we have the information on record for you.
 Additional information will be displayed as alumni update their profiles.
 Please see our profile update help page for information on how to hide or show information in your record.